rfarr/JudyD/README.md

 ### JudyL Usage

 JudyL maps size_t to size_t.
-In practice the mapped value is a pointer to an object on the heap but can also be a scalar.
+In practice the mapped value is usually a pointer to an object on the heap but can also be a scalar.

 Scalar example: